shiroyagicorp/swift-seeurl/README.md

 )
 ```

-_Note:_ You may need to specify library path for libmysqlclient to link with.
+_Note:_ You may need to specify linker flags for libcurl while building your project.

 ```sh
 swift build -Xlinker -L/usr/lib -Xlinker -lcurl